A Tour of Belle & Beau Acres

 Your eyes almost play tricks on you as they take in the what seems to be an endless sightline into the trees.
 Sunlight seemed to peek through at least 300 sky high trees like lace curtains.

 was right off the second open field.
 Another rolling ridge view but with bushes and bushes of sprawling mountain laurel, a signature Tennessee plant that is beautiful with spring / summer flowers and green in the winter.
-While this one had no trails that led to the river, it did have twisted trees perfect for lazy hammocks.
+There were several twisted trees perfect for lazy hammocks.
+Guests can sometimes hear the rushing creek below too or easily access the hiking trails.

 On the backside of the property by the river, you will find the common areas and campsite 2.
 While the open pastures (which by the way are great for stargazing) were sunny and warm, the trails that weave through a maze of trees are cool & breezy as you near the water.